-2. Click on the interface Name link within the grid.
+- Click on the interface Name link within the grid.

 The UPDATE dialog displays.

-3. Make the required changes.
+- 3. Make the required changes.

-Note: You can use the Reserved for Smart Management Fabric check box to reserve selected interfaces for use with Smart Management Fabric.
+You can use the:

+- Reserved for Smart Management Fabric check box to reserve selected interfaces for use with Smart Management Fabric. - Default Metric field to set a value that represents the priority of the interface when choosing between multiple possible default routes.